NeuralDynamicsAndComputing/NeuroRNNTools/README.md

 $$

 where $x_n$ is the input on time step $n$, $J$ is the recurrent connectivity matrix, and $J_x$ is the input or ``read-in'' matrix.

+For another example (simulating continuous time dynamics), see `RateModelExamples.ipynb`

 ## Model details